-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brunswick is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Brunswick isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brunswick are a mix of both white- and blue-collar jobs.
 Overall, Brunswick is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Brunswick who work in maintenance occupations (17.22%), office and administrative support (13.73%), and food service (9.62%).
+There are especially a lot of people living in Brunswick who work in food service (11.56%), office and administrative support (10.78%), and maintenance occupations (10.70%).

-One of the nice things about Brunswick is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Brunswick is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Brunswick in 2010 was $15,967, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $63,868 for a family of four.
-Brunswick also has one of the higher rates of people living in poverty in the nation, with 35.28% of its population below the federal poverty line.
+The per capita income in Brunswick in 2018 was $24,399, which is upper middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $97,596 for a family of four.
+However, Brunswick contains both very wealthy and poor people as well.
+Brunswick also has one of the higher rates of people living in poverty in the nation, with 35.69% of its population below the federal poverty line.

 Brunswick is an extremely ethnically-diverse city.
 The people who call Brunswick home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brunswick residents report their race to be Black or African-American, followed by White.
-Brunswick also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.61% of the city’s residents.
-Important ancestries of people in Brunswick include German, English, Scots-Irish, and African.
+Important ancestries of people in Brunswick include Irish, English, German, African, and Scottish.